keithalewis/math/ep.md

 $R_1$ is the realized return of the "market portfolio", and $\beta = \Cov(R, R_1)/\Var(R_1)$.

-This short note points out
+This short note shows the realized return $R$ of any efficient portfolio satisfies
 $$
 \tag{2}	R - R_0 = \beta(R_1 - R_0)
 $$